User Guide Cancel

 To make fonts available to Photoshop and other Adobe Creative Cloud applications, see Activate fonts on your computer.

+Access and use more than 25,000 Adobe fonts from the cloud in the More fonts tab.
 Hover over to preview them on canvas and use additional filters for languages, font class, and tags to search for them more efficiently.

-Clicking on a font in the More fonts tab will download it to your system.
+Selecting a font in the More fonts tab will download it to your system.
 Once a new font is added from the cloud, it will be added to all your Photoshop devices and Creative Cloud desktop apps to create a continuous editing experience across the Adobe ecosystem.

 Work with the improved Font browser in Photoshop and have access to more than 25000 fonts without leaving the app